cyber-defence-campus/self-sovereign-identity/README.md

 # Introduction
-This repository presents our research on **self-sovereign identity (SSI)**, with a focus on building secure, privacy-preserving, and scalable digital identity systems.
+This repository presents research at the [Cyber-Defence Campus](https://www.cydcampus.admin.ch/en) on **self-sovereign identity (SSI)**, with a focus on building secure, privacy-preserving, and scalable digital identity systems.
 SSI shifts control over digital identities to users and underpins emerging real-world deployments such as the [Swiss e-ID](https://www.eid.admin.ch) and the European [EUDI](https://eudi.dev).

-Our work covers key challenges across the SSI stack: key recovery for identity vaults, security testing of national e-ID infrastructures, privacy-preserving credential revocation and presentation, and distributed key and trust management.
+Our work covers important challenges across the SSI stack: key recovery for identity vaults, security testing of national e-ID infrastructures, privacy-preserving credential revocation and presentation, and distributed key and trust management.
 Several projects are evaluated at scale or directly applied to the Swiss e-ID ecosystem.
-Together, these efforts aim to identify practical limitations of current approaches and inform the design of future national and cross-border digital identity systems.
+Together, our efforts identify practical limitations of current approaches and inform the design of future national and cross-border digital identity systems.

 ## Focus Topics

 **[Security Testing](#security-testing)**

 Security testing involves threat modeling, creation of attack trees, and vulnerability analysis of the Swiss e-ID trust infrastructure.
-The security of protocols, implementations and mobile platforms is scrutinized.
+We scrutinized the security of protocols, implementations and mobile platforms.

 **[Privacy Preservation](#privacy-preservation)**

 Unlinkability of credential presentations is an important goal in the design of verifiable credential systems.
-That is, verifiers must not be able to determine whether two anonymous credential presesentations, e.g., proving legal age, belong to the same user or not.
+That is, verifiers must not be able to determine whether two anonymous credential presentations, e.g., proving legal age, belong to the same user or not.
 An even stronger notion of unlinkability retains anonymity of users even if issuers and verifiers collude to deanonymize presentations.
 Achieving unlinkability is challenging, because static public keys, hashes, signatures or network metadata typically allow tracking of users across different credential presentations.